 Many people are good at knowing what they want.
 They have aspirations, dreams, and hope.
 These are commendable.
 But sometimes, we neglect to even consider what we don´t want.

-And those can be even more important than knowing than what you want.
+And those can be even more important than knowing what you want.
 When you set boundaries about what you are not willing to accept, you may very well protect yourself from getting into disastrous situations and spare yourself drama/trauma of proportional amounts.

 Burnout is a serious job-related phenomenon that can wreak havoc on your mental, emotional, and physical health.
 Recognize and avoid unhealthy job environments as much as you can.